jujunet37/CAM10-Astronomy-camera/README.md

 	- STL Files CAM 10 ASCOM : The stl files to print the enclosure
 	- Viewer Source and Exec : Viewer souce files and main executable.

+## Softwares folder :

+	- This is PHD first version (very hard to found on the web).
+Use for the workaround to make the ascom parameter works in PHD2.
+Look at YouTube video link below.

 Links :

 Youtube tutorials :